happysquare/finance/README.md

 # Finance

-TODO: Write a gem description
+TODO: This is a collection of some basic finance formulas, which I will develop as I go through: https://class.coursera.org/compfinance-007

 ## Installation